 Teaching the Colorado Academic Standards in Reading, Writing, and Communicating is supported through a wide array of free instructional resources and professional development.
 This webpage lists just a few of these resources and will be updated regularly.
-If you are an educator in Colorado and have suggestions for a great free resource please email Vince Puzick.

 This page is currently organized by resources for Reading and Writing.
 In addition, there are resources for general Classroom Practices.
 Links and resources for “speaking and listening” and for “research and reasoning” are forthcoming.